Priorities and most important tasks

 - Demonstrate the key role engineers and technologists play in society

 NITO organises engineers and technologists at advanced college/university level who have completed at least a three-year degree programme in engineering or technology, or who can document equivalent competence.

-NITO has 20 local branches covering the entire country.
-We have 1400 workplace groups with 4000 shop stewards on these.
+NITO has 19 local branches covering the entire country.
+We have 1400 workplace groups with 4000 union representatives.

 NITO is represented in 1900 companies.

 Most of our occupationally active members are affiliated to a local branch, and with a few exceptions, the geographical reach of the local branches follow Norway's county municipal borders.

 NITO was founded in 1936, and is an independent union with no party political affiliation.